openlayers/openlayers/README.md

 ## Supported Browsers

 OpenLayers runs on all modern browsers (with greater than 1% global usage).
 This includes Chrome, Firefox, Safari and Edge.
-For older browsers, [polyfills](https://polyfill.io/) will likely need to be added.
+For older browsers, polyfills ([Fastly](https://polyfill-fastly.io) or [Cloudflare](https://cdnjs.cloudflare.com/polyfill)) will likely need to be added.

 ## Documentation